otapi/calibre-web/readme.md

 - [x] Default page is the Discovery

-- [ ] Possibility to make a subdomain.
-E.g. to reach the Calibre-Web via url like books.hostname
+- [ ] Show books' spines as width as many wordcounts have